Awonke11/uct/assignments/data_structures/assigment_1/README.md

 # UCT Computer assignment one

-The goal of this assignment is to build a proof of concept Java program for querying the knowl edge in GenericsKB, as well as to add additional knowledge or to update the knowledge base.
+The goal of this assignment is to build a proof of concept Java program for querying the knowledge in GenericsKB, as well as to add additional knowledge or to update the knowledge base.
 We assume for this assignment that the data is stored in memory while the application performs multiple functions on demand until the user exits.
-A more elaborate application could offer ad ditional functionality but we focus on just the core functionality for this assignment.
+A more elaborate application could offer additional functionality but we focus on just the core functionality for this assignment.

 ## Application requirements
 Your application must include at least functionality to do the following: